ocelotconsulting/ocelotconsulting.github.io/industries/telecom.md

 {% capture resultsStatement %}
   <div class="padding-top-1">
-    With the help of Ocelot, the client was able to successfully complete the upgrade of their existing Call Center ordering software.
+    With the help of Ocelot, the client was able to successfully complete the upgrade of their existing call center ordering software.
 This allowed them to roll it out to all of their customer service agents.
-Call Center agents were very pleased with the new tool and reported that it helped them process customer requests easier and quicker than they were able to previously.
+Call center agents were very pleased with the new tool and reported that it helped them process customer requests easier and quicker than they were able to previously.
   </div>
 {% endcapture %}